ess-dmsc/forwarder/README.md

 # Forwarder
 Forwards EPICS PVs to Apache Kafka.
 Part of the ESS data streaming pipeline.

+Both `Channel Access` and `PV Access` EPICS protocols are supported.
+The protocol can be configured independently for each PV.

 ## Installing dependencies

 Python 3.8 or higher is required. https://www.python.org/downloads/

-Runtime Python dependencies are listed in requirements.txt at the root of the repository.
+Runtime Python dependencies are declared in `pyproject.toml` and pinned in requirements.txt at the root of the repository.
 They can be installed from a terminal by running
 ```
 pip install -r requirements.txt
 ```

-## Usage
+## Launch
 To run with minimal settings:
 ```
 forwarder_launch.py --config-topic some_server:9092/some_config_topic --status-topic some_server:9092/some_status_topic --output-broker some_other_server:9092